 However, somebody sees a positive in this.
-Teck Chia, a partner at Binance Labs, said that the Libra crypto Project is a great way to raise awareness for cryptos.
-He said by having a company like Facebook interested in launching their own crypto is a step in the right direction for all cryptocurrencies.
+Teck Chia, a partner at Binance Labs, said that the crypto project is a great way to raise awareness for cryptos.
+He said that having a company like Facebook interested in launching their own crypto is a step in the right direction for all cryptocurrencies.

 A winner of the Nobel doesn’t believe in Libra

-Even a Nobel prize-winning economist, Joseph Eugene Stiglitz, claims that ‘’every currency is based on trust, but only a fool would trust Facebook’s Libra.’’
+Even a Nobel prize-winning economist, Joseph Eugene Stiglitz, claims that ‘’every currency is based on trust, but only a fool would trust Facebook’s crypto.’’

-However, Stiglitz recognises that the current financial system has a problem of its own, and that problem is lack of competition in payments.
+However, Stiglitz recognizes that the current financial system has a problem of its own.
+That problem is a lack of competition in payments.

 The first sign of the delay is when over 30 advocacy groups have requested that the Congress and regulators implement an official moratorium on Libra’s development; according to the letter published on July 2nd.

-The same letter is addressed to Facebook, in which they are asking that they wait until Congress and regulators analyse the Libra crypto thoroughly.
+The same letter is addressed to Facebook, in which they are asking that they wait until Congress and regulators analyze the crypto thoroughly.

 In the letter, the advocacy groups have included questions regarding Libra that they believe need answers before the crypto lunch of the crypto can proceed.

 Formal suspension of the crypto came when the US lawmakers asked Facebook to ‘’immediately cease implementation plans’’ of the crypto.